Q. Are international students eligible to apply?

 Q. I have been accepted into a graduate program at a Canadian University but don’t start until later in the year, am I eligible to apply?

-No. You must be registered at a Canadian University as at the closing date of the application portal (i.e. on January 14, 2019).
+No. You must be registered at a Canadian University as at the closing date of the application portal for fellowship applications in the year of application.

 Q. I am in the last semester of my degree and will not still be registered at a Canadian University at the time of undertaking or concluding my Experiential Learning program, can I still apply?